chef-boneyard/chef-rfc/rfc100-resource-lifecycle.md

 * Any proposed changes to the interfaces must be implemented in the cookbook prior to adoption.
   * If there are fundamental issues with the resource whether due to naming standards or interface implementation, a new cookbook should be created implementing the resource as intended.
 * Any bugs discovered must be repaired in the cookbook and released prior to adoption.
-* Resource is added to core chef and documentation is updated.
+* During the next major release cycle, the resource is added to core chef and documentation is updated.
 * Add deprecated cookbook warnings for conflicting cookbooks.

 ### Process for deprecating resources